manasvimishra11/IVF-Success-Prediction---Phase-1/README.md

 # IVF-Success-Prediction---Phase-1
-This is the phase 1 of a IVF Success Prediction Model.
+This is an ongoing project of an IVF Success Prediction Model.

-##Description of the project
+# Description of the project
 This project consists of a comparitive analysis between four machine learning models namely Gradient Boosting, Random Forest, Support Vector Machine, and Logistic Regression.
 Our project consisted of the following steps:
 1. Data Collection : In this stage we collected real time IVF data from Dr P. Thamilselvan.